 Guilt and shame are prevalent issues in the mental health world, and the better we understand them, the better we can understand what our client is going through.
 The sooner we can help them get better.
 We believe this topic is important for mental health professionals as shame and guilt can impact anyone, and we want to support you with the knowledge to help your clients recover.

-MAGentix is hosting an exclusive workshop on trauma-induced guilt and shame on February 26, covering comprehensive material and tools to grow your knowledge and confidence in this critical subject.
-This event is approaching quickly, so sign up online or contact us if you have any questions!
+MAGentix Training and Seminars for Mental Health Professionals is hosting an exclusive workshop on trauma-induced guilt and shame on October 22, 2021, covering comprehensive material and tools to grow your knowledge and confidence in this critical subject.
+This event is approaching quickly, so sign up online or contact us if you have any questions.

 Join our Online Seminar with Natalie Zlodre, MSW, RSW